holepunchto/hyperbee/README.md

 Watchers on subs and checkouts are not supported.
 Instead, use the range option to limit scope.

-`await watcher.ready()`
+`await watcher.opened`

-Waits until the watcher is loaded and detecting changes.
+Waits until the watcher is loaded and detecting changes, if you explicitly need that.

-`await watcher.close()`

-Stops the watcher.
-You could also stop it by using `break` in the loop.

 #### `const snapshot = db.checkout(version)`